Skip to Content

 Have Your Auto Battery Replaced at Batteries Plus

-Batteries Plus has everything you need to get your vehicle ready for winter.
+Batteries Plus has everything you need to keep your vehicle reliable during the winter.
 Stop in today and have your battery tested for free.
-If you need a new battery, we have replacement car and truck batteries from top brands like Duracell, X2Power and Optima.
-Best of all, the majority of our stores offer free battery installation on most vehicle makes and models.
+If you need a new battery, we have replacement car and truck batteries from top brands like X2Power, Duracell and Optima.
+Best of all, the majority of our stores offer expert battery installation on most vehicle makes and models.
+Fees may vary from location to location or the difficulty of the installation.
 You'll also find additional essentials in our Automotive Center, including replacement headlight bulbs, jumper cables and more.

 Learn More About How to Care for Your Car in Winter

-Our online blog features plenty of additional automotive tips.
+Keep your eyes on the Batteries Plus blog for plenty of additional automotive tips to keep you powered through the winter.
 If you're wondering what to look for in a pair of jumper cables, check out our article entitled, "What are the Best Type of Jumper Cables for My Car or Truck?"
 Not sure what type of windshield wipers you need?
 You'll find plenty of answers in our article, "What Wiper Blades are Best for Winter?"
 For tips on how to care for your auto battery in winter, you can read "How to Prevent Winter Weather on Your Car Battery."

 Looking for a booster cable?